 Audit rationale

 The Office was last audited by IOS in 2010.
 The Category 1 Institute IICBA was in the 2022 Audit plan.
-The DIR of ICBA ahs been OIC of Addis Office for more than a year, and The AO of Addis is also supporting ICBA.
+The DIR of ICBA has been OIC of Addis Office for more than a year, and The AO of Addis is also supporting ICBA.

 Audit objective